PhuongNgocNguyen/vlm-active-learning/README.md

 The upstream ISOAL repository does not include an explicit license file in the local copy used for this work.
-Before redistributing or relicensing this repository, check the license status of the original project and follow its terms.
+Before redistributing or relicensing this repository, please check the license status of the original project and follow its terms.

+No Gemini API keys, generated labels, datasets, result logs, NumPy arrays, or model checkpoints should be committed to this repository.